-I’ve been thinking of delicious and simple meals that I can prepare easily with what I ordinarily have on hand, but also be able to include them with our regular tried and true meals.
+I’ve been trying to think of delicious and simple meals that I can prepare easily with what I ordinarily have on hand that give us new flavors but also fit in with our regular tried-and-true meals.
 So far, I’ve had three successes and one failure.
 My favorite of the three successes is a pesto risotto!

 I’ll admit, my risotto skills are lacking.
-Gordon Ramsey made risotto seem easy on Hell’s Kitchen, and my step-mom makes an amazing risotto too.
-Unfortunately, my personal experiences have been completely hit and miss.
+Gordon Ramsey made risotto seem easy on Hell’s Kitchen, and my stepmom makes a fantastic risotto too.
+Unfortunately, my personal experiences have been completely hit-and-miss.
 My thought process when I came up with pesto risotto went something like this:

 I’m not that great at risotto, but pesto risotto is delicious.
 Maybe if I combine the two it’ll taste kinda good.